 In accordance with GASB Statement No. 96.
 Subscription-Based Information Technology Arrangements (SBITA), VSAC is required to present information related to certain contracts for remote or 'cloud' based software in a manner similar to leases.
-During the year ended June 30, 2022 VSAC identified four contracts which met the criteria of being longer than a year in duration and having payment amounts and timing which were not variable; during the year ended June 30, 2023 one of these amended their terms to be a one year agreement.
-As of June 30, 2023 the agreements for these SBITA have durations of three to five years and their expiration dates are between 2023 and 2027.
+Since implementation and in each subsequent year VSAC identifies contracts which met the criteria of being longer than a year in duration and having payment amounts and timing which were forecastable.
+As of June 30, 2024 the agreements for these SBITA have durations of three to five years and their expiration dates are between 2026 and 2028.

-A summary of the SBITA-related liability as of and for the years ended June 30, 2023 and 2022 is as follows:
+A summary of the SBITA-related liability as of and for the years ended June 30, 2024 and 2023 is as follows:

-2023 2022
+2024 2023

-Balance, beginning of year \$ 341 \$ 671
+Balance, beginning of year \$ 111 \$ 341

-Addition to deferred outflow or resources 117 -
+Additions 914 117

-Resource outflows (347) (330)
+Resource outflows (353) (347)

-Balance, end of year 111 341
+Balance, end of year 672 111

-Less: non-current portion (84) =
+Less: non-current portion (338) (84)

-Current portion \$ 27 \$ 341
+Current portion \$ 334 \$ 27

-Additionally, the balances in the statement of net position for this activity reflect accrued interest payable of \$0 and \$3 at June 30, 2023 and 2022 respectively.
+Additionally, the balances in the statement of net position for this activity reflect accrued interest payable of \$12 and \$0 at June 30, 2024 and 2023 respectively.

-Future maturities of the subscription payments as of June 30, 2023 through the expiration of the current terms are:
+Future maturities of the subscription payments as of June 30, 2024 through the expiration of the current terms are: